-All requests for an event with alcohol must be submitted 15 days prior to the event unless the event requires a SEP.
+All requests for an event with alcohol must be submitted 15 calendar days prior to the event unless the event requires a Special Event Permit (SEP).
+If you plan to use an SEP, contact the Campus Alcohol Agent at least 60 days prior to your event.
 Please see the Alcohol Service On Campus Policy for the SEP process.

-If you are confused about what kind of event you are having, and what the requirements are for that event, please refer to the interactive chart here.
+If you are unsure about the type of event you are having or the requirements for that event, please refer to the Alcohol Policy Decision Tree.

 The event takes place on university property